oalfonso-o/candlebot/readme.md

 ```
 (With mongod running)

-And now we can also run the commands of `run.py` but more friendly.
+And now we can also run some of the commands of `run.py` but more friendly.

 ### Backfilling